You want more—more protection for business-critical applications running on Linux, applications that depend on glibc and OpenSSL.

 KernelCare+ extends to applications the same philosophy that protects Linux kernels.

 KernelCare’s live patching experience now brings you non-impact vulnerability patching for glibc and OpenSSL, keeping applications safe without interrupting their processing or information states.
-That’s the added power of KernelCare+, which is now available for beta testing.
+That’s the added power of KernelCare+, which will be available for beta testing in May 2020.

 This important new addition to the CloudLinux product line-up means you can get closer to the dream of always-compliant servers that never need downtime.